 How The Courts Determine Who Is at Fault in a Car Accident

 If you file a lawsuit following a car accident to recover compensation for your injuries or property damage, the Nevada court will determine liability by evaluating whether the defendant acted negligently.
 As mentioned above, a person is considered “negligent” when he or she fails to take reasonable caution under the circumstances.

 In deciding the outcome of your case, the court will consider arguments from the parties’ attorneys, as well as other pieces of evidence presented to them.
 This may include sworn testimonies from all parties involved in the car accident, police officers who investigated the accident, and other expert witnesses, such as doctors and accident reconstruction professionals.

 Not sure who is at fault?
 Speak with a licensed attorney for free.

 A car accident is an exhausting experience.
 Dealing with the police, insurance companies, and the possibility of a lawsuit can be intimidating.
-If you have been injured in a car accident and are confused about whether or not you were at fault, a car accident lawyer can help you get a better idea.
+If you have been injured in a car accident and are confused about whether or not you were at fault, an experienced Las Vegas car accident lawyer can help you get a better idea.
 In addition to providing invaluable information and expert legal advice, they can help preserve your rights and prevent your statements to the police and insurance companies from being used against you.